epigraphy-info/epigraphy-info/meetings/workshop_2.md

 ## Zadar, 19-21 September 2018

 The dates for the Second workshop Epigraphy.info have been fixed for 19-21 September 2018 at the University of Zadar, at the Department of History, at the address Ruđera Boškovića 5.
 It's placed in the historical Zadar old town, so called Poluotok (Engl.
 Peninsula).

+* Venue:* Zadar, University of Zadar - Department of History, Ruđera Boškovića 5

 ### Attendance